joereddington/joereddington.github.io/_posts/2025-01-07-factory-reset.markdown

 ## Next time
 * Put all the ```sudo apt install``` and ```git clone --depth``` commands and put them in a little script in blackbox.
 Some of them take a while.
 * Keep a stronger eye on which system config files I edit.
+* I will remember to set up duel boot to windows: it was periodically useful to have that option